mvanthoor/rustic-book/src/introduction/idiomatic.md

-This makes the code very verbose, hard to understand and harder to maintain, because it is an extra struct/enum layer on top of the u8 type we actually need.
+This makes the code very verbose, hard to understand and harder to maintain, because it is an extra struct/enum layer on top of the u8 type we need.
 Therefore I did not do any of these wrappings to keep all the u8 types seperated and chose to just keep my eyes open and make sure I don't swap (for example) squares and pieces.

 One place where you may encounter an "old-fashioned" way of doing things is when Rustic iterates over the move list.
 It uses a for-loop, instead of an